|Genuine Nova Scotia Oatcakes|

 | Sugar doesn't grow in Nova Scotia

 No sugar here.
 Therefore a GNSO is lightly sweetened with a magic mix of Nova Scotian honey and certified organic maple syrup.
 You can actually taste the maple syrup and taste the honey!

 The first time you try a GNSO you’re quite likely to fall in love — and not just with the oatcake!
 The goodness in every bite spreads all around.
 You can tell deep down it’s for real.
-You just know somehow your tiny teeth have landed on something truely satisfying and magnificent.
+You just know somehow your tiny teeth have landed on something truly satisfying and magnificent.

 Some oatcakes are literally the size of hockey pucks.
 If you're not into that kind of commitment, you'll be delighted to know that the GNSO is a sensible ¼" x 2" round.
 If you manage one there's little doubt that the urge will emerge to have another.